RaymondSHANG/RaymondSHANG.github.io/_posts/2026-01-02-time-based-regression-matched-market.md

 ```

-{{note}}By processing the "Expensive" (Budget-Busting) cities first, the algorithm hits the budget limit sooner in the Pruning Logic in exhaustive_search:<italic>If a group of cities is already over budget, any larger group containing them will also be over budget.
-So, skip them</italic>{{end}}
+{{note}}By processing the "Expensive" (Budget-Busting) cities first, the algorithm hits the budget limit sooner in the Pruning Logic in exhaustive_search:<pre>If a group of cities is already over budget, any larger group containing them will also be over budget.
+So, skip them</pre>{{end}}

 # 1. The Scoring Function: "Safety First"